 We look at the general tax implications of receiving redundancy pay etc. on our website and more specifically at being made redundant as a consequence of the coronavirus on the dedicated page in this section.

-If you are getting tax credits, please see our guidance above.
+If you are getting tax credits, please see our Tax credits and coronavirus page for more information.

 What is the Job Retention Scheme?

-Guidance on the accrual of holiday leave and pay during furlough, can also be found on GOV.UK.
+Guidance on the accrual of holiday leave and pay during furlough, can be found on GOV.UK.

 We have written many articles about various aspects of the Job Retention Scheme over the past few months, which may help offer some clarification if you have any questions about your position.
 They reflect our understanding of the situation as at the time of writing.
 You can find the date they were published under the title.

-- To qualify for the Job Retention Scheme, you need to have been notified to HMRC through your employer’s payroll submission on or before 19 March 2020.
-See our recent news item Extended furlough date of 19 March: but who exactly benefits? for information on exactly what this means.
-Please be aware that there is no obligation on employers to furlough their staff.
+- To qualify for the original Job Retention Scheme, you needed to have been notified to HMRC through your employer’s payroll submission on or before 19 March 2020.
+See our recent news item: Extended furlough date of 19 March: but who exactly benefits? for information on exactly what this means.

-- In the period 1 March to 30 June 2020, you should not undertake any work for your employer, including answering calls or emails.
-Further to our press release, employees can use this online fraud reporting facility to report employers who ask them to work while they are furloughed.
+- In the period 1 March 2020 to 30 June 2020, you should not have undertaken any work for your employer, including answering calls or emails.
+Further to our press release, employees can use this online fraud reporting facility to report employers who asked them to work while furloughed.
 The form looks quite long, but you do not need to complete all the fields and you do not have to give your details.

-- From 1 July 2020, employers may be able to bring furloughed employees back to work for any amount of time and any shift pattern, while still being able to claim a grant for the hours not worked ('flexible furlough').
-However, employers will only be able to flexibly furlough employees that they have furloughed for a full three-week period before 30 June.
-This means that the final date by which an employer can furlough an employee for the first time will be 10 June, for the current three-week furlough period to be completed by 30 June.
+- From 1 July 2020 to 31 October 2020, employers were able to bring furloughed employees back to work for any amount of time and any shift pattern, while still being able to claim a grant for the hours not worked (‘flexible furlough’).
+However, employers could only flexibly furlough employees that they had furloughed for a full three-week period before 30 June.
+This means that the final date by which an employer could furlough an employee for the first time, in order to be able to enter the 1 July to 31 October scheme, was 10 June.

-- Even though we are now past the 10 June, it may be possible for earlier periods of inactivity to be considered as a furlough period for the purposes of your employer claiming a Job Retention Scheme grant for you.
-Our article 'Not designated 'furloughed' by 10 June?
-It may not be too late for your employer to claim for you under the Job Retention Scheme' explains the detail.
+- If you were not designated as ‘furloughed’ for the first time by 10 June, it may have been possible for earlier periods of inactivity to be considered as a furlough period for the purposes of your employer claiming a Job Retention Scheme grant for you.
+Our article: ‘Not designated ‘furloughed’ by 10 June?
+It may not be too late for your employer to claim for you under the Job Retention Scheme’ explains the detail.
+Note: most employers had until 31 July to make a claim for the period to 30 June.

 - The scheme’s guidance confirms that if your existing employment contract allows it, you can work for another employer or agency while you are on furlough.
 See our news piece for more on taking a new job while you are furloughed.